kbredemeier/nixos-conf/README.md

 - `./conf/include/` - pre-curated sets of system configuration expressions ready for importing into `/etc/nixos/configuration.nix`, normally for specific personal devices.
-- `./env/` - useful shells, normally development environments, ready for use with `nix-shell <path>`.
-- `./home/home.nix` - All user-specific configuration including packages and
-  dotfiles.
-This is the file pointed to by `./conf/home-manager.nix` for the main home-manager config.

 ## Usage